-The goal of this study group is to read through Bhargav Bhatt's course notes on prismatic F-gauges.
+The first goal of this study group is to read through Bhargav Bhatt's course notes on prismatic F-gauges.
 Prismatic F-gauges are the analogue, when the prime p is no longer invertible on your scheme, of lisse ℤp sheaves in étale cohomology.
 They are defined using the prismatisation and syntomification of p-adic formal schemes, so we will aim to study these constructions in some detail.

 To be kept informed, you should sign up to the mailing list.